-- SGI Linux Trace debug kernel to provide trace information for analyzing the impact of kernel operations on application performance. - The react command helps you easily generate and configure a real-time system.
-See Chapter 9, "REACT System Configuration" on page 107. - User-level interrupts to allow you to handle hardware interrupts from a user process. - A frame scheduler that makes it easier to structure a real-time program as a family of independent, cooperating activities that are running on multiple CPUs and are scheduled in sequence at the frame rate of the application.
+- Linux Trace Tool Next Generation (LTTng) debug kernel to provide trace information for analyzing the impact of kernel operations on application performance.
+This is the preferred trace tool. - SGI Linux Trace debug kernel to provide trace information for analyzing the impact of kernel operations on application performance.
+This tool is deprecated and will be removed in a future release. - The react command helps you easily generate and configure a real-time system.
+See Chapter 9, "REACT System Configuration" on page 107. - User-level interrupts to allow you to handle hardware interrupts from a user process.

+• A frame scheduler that makes it easier to structure a real-time program as a family of independent, cooperating activities that are running on multiple CPUs and are scheduled in sequence at the frame rate of the application.